gskinner/flutter_animate/README.md

 `Animate` includes the following callbacks:

+- `onInit`: the internal `AnimationController` has been initialized
 - `onPlay`: the animation has started playing after any `Animate.delay`
 - `onComplete`: the animation has finished